THE PIANIST

-Contemporary composer Walter Hölle is staying in the house of Vesna and Milan to finish his Kopfschmerz-sonata.
-But just the sight of the piano gives him panic attacks.
-The daughter of the house, Jelena, tries to inspire him.
-The tide turns only when the stranger Harald unexpectedly arrives from Turkey with some unbelievable news concerning Walter’s past.
-More…
+Contemporary composer Walter Hölle is staying in a countryside house to finish his Kopfschmerz-sonata.
+But the sight of the piano gives him panic attacks.
+The daughter of the house tries to inspire him.
+The tide turns only when a stranger unexpectedly arrives from Turkey with some unbelievable news concerning Walter’s past.

 This is the only JSK show that has not toured internationally.
 Simply due to a large amount of Norwegian text and a grand piano on stage.